joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/03/11/us/politics/marcia-fudge-hud-resigns.html

 **When Cicadas Emerge, Things Might Get a Little Wet**\
 `A new study reveals that cicadas can discharge urine with far more force than their size would suggest.
-This spring’s deluge could be significant.`\
+This spring’s  output could be significant.`\
 https://nytimes.com/2024/03/11/science/cicadas-pee-stream.html

 **Deadspin Sells to European Media Company, Leaving Staff Behind**\